Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

     Output consists of the blinded private key `sk_tau`.

+  `ikm` is an opaque octet string of a suitable length as defined by the BL instance.
   `tau` and `info` are an opaque octet strings of arbitrary length.
   The representations of `pk` and `pk_tau` are defined by the protocol that invokes ARKG.
   The representations of `sk` and `sk_tau` are an undefined implementation detail.